isaokozakai/eli-test-scanner/README.md

 ## ⚠️ Known Limitations & Assumptions

-- Images are stored locally on the backend server; no cloud storage is currently integrated.
+- Images are stored locally on the backend server; no cloud storage is integrated.
-- Authentication for backend APIs is not implemented.
+- Backend APIs are not protected by authentication.
+- QR code detection on backend is not fully reliable — the image must be high quality for successful detection.
-- Frontend does not show real-time upload progress.
+- Frontend does not display real-time upload progress.
+- QR code detection on frontend should occur after a photo is taken, not while the camera is open.